 Hey, everyone, and welcome to a new story of mine called The Church Dog.
 This idea came to me while I was thinking of new story ideas.
 At first, I thought one with only cats would be good...but I've liked dogs longer, so I thought this would do as well.
 Below is the summary of The Church Dog.

 "But one day, Lupo heads into a church for a dare when he stumbles across a preacher.
 In the church, the preacher teaches him about the basics of Christianity, and he becomes inspired.
-Finding his new purpose in life, he travels with Daryl all around town, trying to teach other dogs and cats about Christianity.
-But Lupo and Daryl see threats from a turf war between dogs and cats, a boss dog who's determined to keep Christianity away, and a ghostly black dog haunting their pawsteps.
+Finding his new purpose in life, he travels with Rex all around town, trying to teach other dogs and cats about Christianity.
+But Lupo and Rex see threats from a turf war between dogs and cats, a boss dog who's determined to keep Christianity away, and a ghostly black dog haunting their pawsteps.

 "Can Lupo succeed in his mission to teach other dogs about Christianity?
 Or will he fall to the paws of the unbelievers?"